Personal Injury Attorney In Austin, TX

 Since most personal injury cases are based on negligence, the plaintiff must establish the following four elements by proof by the preponderance of the evidence:

 - The defendant owed the plaintiff a duty of care to conduct themselves in a reasonable and safe manner.

 - The defendant breached this duty due to negligence, recklessness, carelessness, or otherwise failing to do what a reasonable person would do under the circumstances.

 - The breach resulted in the plaintiff’s injuries, also known as causation.

 - The plaintiff suffered damages as a result of the accident and injury.

 In some cases, the plaintiff may share some fault for an accident and injury.
 When it comes to shared-fault cases, Texas adheres to a “modified comparative negligence” rule, which means the amount of compensation a plaintiff will receive is reduced by an amount that is equal to his/her percentage of liability.
 If a plaintiff is more than 50 percent at fault, he/she cannot collect anything from the liable parties.

-Available Damages in Texas Personal Injury Lawsuits
+What Are Available Damages in Texas Personal Injury Lawsuits?

 There are three types of damages available to personal injury victims: economic, noneconomic, and punitive damages.